GMP

 "In Flanders Fields" was written in 1915 by Lt.
 Col. John McCrae, a Canadian officer who also died in 1918 of pneumonia while serving in the medical corps.
 This poem is considered one of the most memorable war poems ever written.
 Both poets died in the battlefields of France, only a few months apart.

-Overall, the aesthetic scope of the music is very broad--from dramatic and dissonant tension, to a reflective and eerie tonality, concluding with a tender and peaceful "Agnus Dei" drawn from the ancient Latin text.
+Overall, the aesthetic scope of FOR WHOM THE BELL TOLLS is very broad -- from dramatic and dissonant tension to a reflective and eerie tonality, concluding with a tender and peaceful "Agnus Dei" drawn from the ancient Latin text.
 The emotional profile of the music parallels the distinctive and contrasting character of each poem.

 Click here for an extensive article published in the Chico Enterprise-Record on April 10, 2003